Soft, small and sweet Australian blue mussels make a superb treat any night of the week.

 1kg Kinkawooka farmed mussels are readily available at your local supermarket or specialty seafood store.

 Because mussels are sold live, you will need to keep them stored in the coldest part of your fridge before cooking.
 And care must be taken to prevent any stress on the mussels which can impact their quality and flavour.

-If you want to skip the mess or preparation, you can purchase our premium brands – Kinkawooka Shellfish, Boston Bay Mussels and Spencer Gulf Mussels.
+If you want to skip the mess or preparation, you can purchase our premium brands – Kinkawooka Shellfish and Boston Bay Mussels.
 We take care of the prep work for you, by scrubbing, debearding and packaging the mussels ready for you to cook.

 If you go down the path of choosing loose mussels, there are three steps for preparing mussels so they’re ready to cook and eat.

 Farmed mussels come with a cluster of natural debris attached to their shells.
 This needs to be removed before being cooked.

 Simply place the loose mussels in a colander in the sink and run water over them.
 Use your hands or a scrubbing brush to remove the debris like sand, barnacles or seaweed on the shell.

 Be careful not to disturb the mussels or chip the shells as they may open their shells and lose the sea water contained inside.

 Our mussels come cleaned and scrubbed – no mess, no fuss.

 The next step is to debeard the mussels.
 The beard is a clump of hair-like fibres that comes from the shell.
 The mussel uses the beard to hold onto a surface while it grows.